Cyrit93/ai-visual-generation-journey/resources.md

 Terms

-VAE Decode: Converts the latent (compressed representation) into an actual viewable image.
+**VAE Decode:** Converts the latent 'image' (compressed mathematical representation of image) into an actual viewable image.